zzzprojects/learn-orm/tutorials/visual-studio/code-style-preferences.md

 # Code Style Preferences

-You can define and maintain consistent code style in your codebase by defining .NET code style rule options in an `EditorConfig` file.
+You can define and maintain a consistent code style in your codebase by defining .NET code style rule options in an `EditorConfig` file.

  - Code style settings can be specified by adding an `EditorConfig` file to your project.
  - The editor configuration file is associated with a codebase rather than a Visual Studio personalization account.